Originally published March 1, 2021.

 Many injury victims have never needed a lawyer before, so they don’t always know what to look for when hiring a firm.
 But once their claims are underway, they may realize that they don’t feel comfortable with their attorney, or they may feel like their needs aren’t being met or even heard.
 If that happens to you, you may want to change law firms—but is it that possible mid-case?

-Yes—you can change lawyers at any point before your case has settled or been decided in court, but when doing so, it’s important to take the right steps.
+Yes—in most cases, you can change lawyers at any point before your case has settled or been decided in court (provided the trial isn’t too far along).
+But when doing so, it’s important to take the right steps!

 5 Reasons to Change Your Lawyer